tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 -GUI walks through all services and config --> launch cluster

 ECS instance = linked to EC2 instance- it's in specific AZs
-* CPU available = the VCPU have on machine, will be shared between different containers --> same princple for memory
+* CPU available = the vCPU have on machine, will be shared between different containers --> same princple for memory

 EC2 console --> ASGs --> the cluster came with ASG
 * launch configuration = special for ECS, has User Data --> therefore when instance starts it knows to register to this cluster!